danielabar/durandal_pluralsight/README.md

 Each route entry in the router array represents a page in the application.

 Router watches the url and loads different pages accordingly.

+Empty string in route entry means this route is also the default view.

+Setting nav to true tells Durandal to include this entry in the array of routes for the navigation bar.